Review of the Zoning Plan for Great Sandy Marine Park

 The following resources provide further information :

-As at July 2023, following the completion of the review phase, there are several steps required to finalise the Great Sandy Marine Park Zoning Plan:
+As at February 2024, there are several steps required to finalise the Great Sandy Marine Park Zoning Plan:

-1. A commercial fisheries impact mitigation package will be developed and implemented to assist the commercial fishing sector and post-harvest seafood businesses directly affected by these changes.
+1. A commercial fisheries impact mitigation package is being implemented to assist the commercial fishing sector and post-harvest seafood businesses directly affected by these changes.

 3. Community education to prepare marine park users for the commencement of the new zoning plan.

-4. The final zoning plan comes into effect in 2024 following implementation of the impact mitigation process.
+4. The new zoning plan comes into effect in 2024 following implementation of the impact mitigation process.

 5. Ongoing implementation of a Regional Economic Enhancement Package which will include infrastructure such as boat ramps and artificial reefs to support recreational fishing and tourism opportunities in the marine park.
 Further opportunities to explore the expansion of aquaculture in the region will also be investigated.